RitsC/PrintArea/ReadMe.txt

 This software is licensed under the MIT agreement.
 Please see license.txt for any additional requests.

+Update 2.4.0
+    - Issue reported in IE (specifically 11) that the iframe mode is printing the whole page.
+        * After some investigation the demo seemed to break when the external css was not completely loaded from the external site in the iframe.

+    - Notes:
+        * Minor version increased.
+        * Added jquery ui dialog to demo (jquery-ui-1.10.4)
+        * Demo is using jquery-1.10.2

 Update 2.3.3

     - Issue reported that when using Chrome, css not being applied correctly.
 Added delay to allow css to be applied correctly to print document.